fartcoin-project/fartcoin/doc/tor.md

 	./fartcoin -proxy=127.0.0.1:9050

-2. Run a fartcoin hidden server
+2. Run a Fartcoin hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also